thetradedesk/ttd-workflows-java/docs/sdks/bulkjob/README.md

 * [postBulkjobFirstpartydata](#postbulkjobfirstpartydata) - Submit a query for First Party Data to Hydra
 * [postBulkjobCallback](#postbulkjobcallback) - Used for receiving a callback from Hydra once a job is completed
 * [getBulkjobIdStatus](#getbulkjobidstatus) - Get the status of a bulk job workflow you submitted earlier
+* [postBulkjobThirdpartydata](#postbulkjobthirdpartydata) - Submits a query for Third Party Data to Hydra

 ## postBulkjobFirstpartydata